davidmothae3/caresai-test/README.md

 Performance: The CNN achieved a Test Loss of 0.1375 and a Test Accuracy of 0.9484.
 The classification report showed strong performance, with high precision, recall, and f1-scores for the different risk_level classes (e.g., 0.97 f1-score for class 1).
 Confusion Matrix: The confusion matrix indicated that the CNN model made only a few misclassifications, demonstrating good predictive capabilities.

+Let's break down the Classification Report for the CNN model, focusing on how well it performs for each risk level:

+Precision: This metric tells us, for each class, out of all the instances the model predicted as that class, how many were actually correct.

+Class 0 (Low Risk): 0.87 - When the CNN predicts 'Low Risk', it is correct 87% of the time.
+Class 1 (Medium Risk): 0.96 - When the CNN predicts 'Medium Risk', it is correct 96% of the time.
+This is very high, indicating few false positives for medium risk.
+Class 2 (High Risk): 0.74 - When the CNN predicts 'High Risk', it is correct 74% of the time.
+This is lower than the other classes, suggesting the model sometimes misclassifies other risks as high risk.
+Recall: This metric tells us, for each actual class, out of all the instances that truly belong to that class, how many did the model correctly identify.

+Class 0 (Low Risk): 0.87 - The CNN correctly identifies 87% of all actual 'Low Risk' instances.
+Class 1 (Medium Risk): 0.92 - The CNN correctly identifies 92% of all actual 'Medium Risk' instances.
+Class 2 (High Risk): 0.96 - The CNN correctly identifies 96% of all actual 'High Risk' instances.
+This is a very strong recall, meaning the model is excellent at catching actual high-risk cases, even if it sometimes mislabels other cases as high risk (as seen in the lower precision).
+F1-Score: The F1-Score is a balanced measure, the harmonic mean of precision and recall.
+It's especially useful when classes are imbalanced (which we addressed with SMOTE).

+Class 0 (Low Risk): 0.87
+Class 1 (Medium Risk): 0.94
+Class 2 (High Risk): 0.83
+Support: This is the actual number of occurrences of each class in your test dataset.

+Class 0 (Low Risk): 140
+Class 1 (Medium Risk): 596
+Class 2 (High Risk): 78
+Accuracy: This is the overall proportion of correct predictions across all classes.
+The CNN achieved an overall accuracy of 0.92 (92%) on the test set.

+Macro Avg: This is the average of precision, recall, and F1-score across all classes, treating each class equally.
+It gives an idea of the model's performance on a per-class basis, without considering class imbalance.
+For the CNN, the Macro Avg F1-Score is 0.88.

+Weighted Avg: This is the average of precision, recall, and F1-score, weighted by the number of instances in each class (support).
+This reflects the overall performance more accurately when classes are imbalanced.

+The Weighted Avg F1-Score for the CNN is 0.92.
+In summary, the CNN model demonstrates strong overall performance with 92% accuracy.
+It excels at identifying actual 'High Risk' cases (high recall for class 2) but has some room for improvement in its precision for that class.
+For 'Medium Risk', it shows consistently high performance across all metrics.
+The 'Low Risk' class also performs well, indicating a robust model overall.

 **Explainable AI**
 <img width="1146" height="701" alt="image" src="https://github.com/user-attachments/assets/f124819c-b945-4f2f-9139-f73a25fb134f" />